Sérgio Moraes

-Sérgio Ricardo de Moraes (born July 23, 1982) is a Brazilian mixed martial artist who formerly competed in the welterweight and middleweight division's for the Ultimate Fighting Championship.
-He was a competitor on The Ultimate Fighter: Brazil.
+Sérgio Moraes (born July 23, 1982) is a Brazilian former mixed martial artist who competed in the welterweight and middleweight divisions of the Ultimate Fighting Championship, as well as being a competitor on The Ultimate Fighter: Brazil.

 Background

 Moraes is often called “O Orgulho da Cohab” meaning literally “The Pride of Cohab”.
 Moraes was born in Cohab.

 Moraes is a 4-time Brazilian Jiu Jitsu World Champion but his most famous fight was when he defeated Kron Gracie at the 2008 World Championship.
 Moraes's affiliation is the Alliance Jiu Jitsu Team.

 Sérgio is currently the head Jiu Jitsu instructor at Evolução Thai in Curitiba, Brazil.
 Currently instructing at Reza Martial Arts Center Bahrain.

 Mixed martial arts career

 Early career

 Moraes made his professional MMA debut in October 2006 in his native Brazil.
-Over the next five years, he amassed a record of 6 wins and 1 loss, with 5 of his 6 wins coming via submission.
+Over the next five years, he amassed a record of six wins and one loss, with five of his six wins coming via submission.

 Moraes made his United States debut in June 2009 for Bellator Fighting Championships.
 After being rocked early in the round, Moraes was able to get a takedown and quickly lash up a Triangle choke to defeat Josh Martin via submission in the first round at Bellator 12.